ttyxd/xbanish/README.md

-## xbanish (Fork)
+## betterbanish

-this fork aims to add a jitter option, such that the mouse has to move a certain distance before appearing again.
+`betterbanish` is a fork of the original `xbanish` that aims to improve on the original by making kernel events mode the default for detecting input.
+This means you no longer need to specify the `-E` flag.

-xbanish hides the mouse cursor when you start typing, and shows it again when the mouse cursor moves or a mouse button is pressed.
+`betterbanish` hides the mouse cursor when you start typing, and shows it again when the mouse cursor moves or a mouse button is pressed.
-This is similar to xterm's `pointerMode` setting, but xbanish works globally in the X11 session.
+This is similar to xterm's `pointerMode` setting, but `betterbanish` works globally in the X11 session.

 unclutter's -keystroke mode is supposed to do this, but it's [broken](https://bugs.launchpad.net/ubuntu/+source/unclutter/+bug/54148).
-I looked into fixing it, but unclutter was abandoned so I wrote xbanish.

 The name comes from [ratpoison's](https://www.nongnu.org/ratpoison/)